Mike-Honey/sars-cov-2-genomes/README.md

 Filter recent gisaid data by Continent/Country/Location and by Lineage, date range etc.

-Select any mutation from the AA Substitutions to chart the growth of those samples against a "L2" Lineage e.g. BA.2.*.
+Select any mutation from the list to chart the growth of those samples against a "L2" Lineage e.g. BA.2.*.

 The note at the top-right and grey chart across the bottom show the sample size for all Lineages.